jowharshamshiri/Janus/janus-docs-cli/README.md

-# Unix Socket API Documentation CLI
+# Janus Documentation CLI

-A powerful CLI tool for generating and serving professional documentation from Unix Socket API specifications.
+A powerful CLI tool for generating and serving professional documentation from Janus specifications.

 ## Features